-Caution to be taken when comparing financial years: It should be borne in mind that the larger proportion of crimes not yet allocated an outcome for more recent years (10.7% in 2021/22) may have a greater impact on the final distribution of outcomes for these years than would be the case for previous years (1.3% in 2015/16).
+Caution to be taken when comparing financial years: It should be borne in mind that the larger proportion of crimes not yet allocated an outcome for more recent years (11.2% in 2022/23) may have a greater impact on the final distribution of outcomes for these years than would be the case for previous years (1.2% in 2015/16, the first year of the data series).
 The level of completeness for each financial year is shown in Table 1.1 - 'Total offences that have since been assigned an outcome' and 'Offences not yet assigned an outcome'.

-The figures in this section are based on the date the crime was reported to police; they relate to crimes recorded between 2015/16 and 2021/22 and show the outcome methods that have since been assigned to those crimes.
+The figures in this section are based on the date the crime was reported to police; they relate to crimes recorded between 2015/16 and 2022/23 and show the outcome methods that have since been assigned to those crimes.